JC-Price/DeuteRater_Tools/Lipidomics_Kinetics_Workflow2/README.txt

 Welcome to Kinetic Lipidomics!

 FIRST TIME USERS NOTE:
+Long file paths can be a Major issue for windows machines.
+In order to prevent issues with our installation wizard please put the Lipidomics_Kinetics_Workflow2 into a folder close to the root of what ever drive it is saved in (for example, Downloads/Lipidomics_Kinetics_Workflow2 or D:Lipidomics_Kinetics_Workflow2 both work great).

 We need to set up the python environments.
 There is two ways you can do this:
 A) Easiest if Anaconda is on your home system.
 	-Using the Anaconda command prompt navigate to the Lipidomics_Kinetic_Workflow2 folder with "cd".